kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

    violated somebody else's intellectual property rights.
-That would be the case if the software under The MIT License didn't actually belong to the one trying to license it, or if it fell under a parent owned by someone else.
+That would be the case if the software under The MIT License didn't actually belong to the one trying to license it, or if it fell under a patent owned by someone else.

 [Section 2-316(3)][UCC 2-316] of the UCC requires language opting out of, or "excluding", implied warranties of merchantability and fitness for a particular purpose to be conspicuous.
 "Conspicuous" in turn means written or formatted to call attention to itself, the opposite of microscopic fine print meant to slip past unwary consumers.
-State law often imposes a similar attention-grabbing requirement for disclaimers of noninfringement.
+State law may impose a similar attention-grabbing requirement for disclaimers of noninfringement.

 [UCC 2-314]: https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=2314.&lawCode=COM